Cost of Living in Washington, DC 2022

 Other Expenses to Consider in DC

-Though this list has been through, there are always hidden costs to consider when moving to a new city.
+Though this list has been thoroughly compiled, there are always hidden costs to consider when moving to a new city.
 Luckily, these are categories that you might already have in your budget.
 However, it's important to consider how these items might change based on your new location.

 Here's a breakdown of some additional costs to consider in DC.

-- Childcare: The average cost of childcare in DC is $1,684 for a child in preschool or a private daycare for the full day.
-This can represent the bulk of a family's monthly spending.
+- Childcare: The average cost of childcare in DC is $1,702 for a child in preschool or a private daycare for the entire day, representing the bulk of a family's monthly spending.

 - Taxes: Residents in DC have to pay the federal income tax, despite not being given full statehood and having a non-voting Congress representative.
 Additionally, residents pay a District Income Tax, sales tax, and property taxes.